-Most people would expect headphones do not need special equipment to work.
-You buy a headphone, plug it into your device and music comes out.
-While this works, sometimes you need to hear better quality sound with enhanced details.
+Most people would expect headphones to not need special equipment to work.
+You buy a pair of headphones, plug it into your device and music comes out.
+While this works, sometimes you want better quality sound with enhanced details.
 A good headphone amplifier can do this, and the good news is that you do not have to spend a fortune to get one.
-At just under $100, there are some solid headphone amps for both beginners and gurus as well.
+At just under $100, there are some solid headphone amps for both beginners and audiophiles as well.
 So if you are looking for a budget headphone amp under $100, sit back and relax because you are at the right place.
 You can also check out our best DACs under $100.

 Schiit has a very distinctive design that populates just about all its equipment and the Schiit Audio Magni 3 is no exception.
 It features a silver metal housing with a curved top edge.
 There is nothing I could fault in the design of this amp.
 The amp is designed to be stackable with the Modi 2 DAC, the Uber and the Modi 3.

 At the front panel, there is a volume knob and a 6.3mm headphone jack.
 At the back, you will find two switches (power switch and gain switch), a power jack and two RCA inputs and outputs.
 The RCA outputs also turn this headphone amp into a preamp allowing you to connect your powered speakers.